dubeg/dubeg-docs/content/Blog/Acomba.UsingSdkInAspNetCore.md

 ## STA & ASP.NET Core
-Using a STA COM library in ASP.NET Core is error-prone.
-There's a great chance to leak references to COM objects because of finalizers, & when you're using COM Surrogate(s), that means leaving `dllhost.exe` instances running even after the C# app exited.
+Using a STA COM library in ASP.NET Core is risky: a COM object might deadlock the (.NET) finalizer thread, which would result in leaking memory as well as leaving `dllhost.exe` instances running well after the C# app exited if the COM library is using a (default) DLL Surrogate.

-The safest way I've found is using the class `ThreadAffinityTaskScheduler.cs`:
+A solution to this is to use `ThreadAffinityTaskScheduler.cs`:

 - Made by [noseratio](https://stackoverflow.com/users/1768303/noseratio)
 - Available here: https://github.com/noseratio/tpl

-Here's an example of its usage.
+Here's an example:

 ```
 public class AcombaService {